-The ViewDS Management Agent is a Windows-based application that runs on a different computer to the DSA's host.
+The ViewDS Management Agent is a Windows-based application that runs either locally or on a different computer to the DSA's host.
 It allows you to manage the status of one or more DSAs remotely and access their configuration parameters, log files, directory data, schema, knowledge and access controls.